 Many people have a hard time determining if they are victims of dental malpractice.
 Our Columbia dental malpractice lawyer has a firm grasp on the dental field and can help you determine whether or not you have a case.
 If you are unsure about pursuing a dental malpractice case and retaining an attorney, call our firm for answers.
 We can guide you through this time and provide much needed insight.

-I have pain in my tooth but my dentist keeps telling me it is fine.
-Are they right?
+I have pain in my tooth, but my dentist says it is nothing.
+What do I do?

 Another lawyer told me dental malpractice cases are almost impossible to win.
 Is that true?